Azure/orkestra/README.md

 This gives you the ability to define a set of Helm releases that are orchestrated in a way that is easy to understand and to debug without having to modify the Helm release itself.

+## Background and Motivation

+### Dependency Management in Helm

+While **Helm** can model dependencies using **subcharts**, this dependency relation at Helm release time is not very sophisticated.
+Moreover Helm does not support a way to specify a dependency relation between a parent chart and its subchart.

+A Helm release for Helm is really a true atomic unit wherein in the Helm package dependency tree gets flattened by resource type and is not treated as a node in a dependency graph at all.

+In the **ideal** world, pods and their replica sets are either perfectly **stateless** and don’t care about release state of other components to come up correctly.
+However, in the real world, there are many components that are not stateless and need to be aware of the state of other components to come up correctly.

+Using **Helm Hooks**, **Kubernetes Jobs** and **Init Containers**, you might end up with a carefully crafted and working Helm release for a specific combination of components and conditions but it requires changes to the Helm release to be able to handle these dependencies.

+To manage a group of Helm releases with a parent/subchart relationship or using a dependency relation, you need to use a dependency relation at Helm release time and not a dependency relation at Helm package time.

 ## Features 🌟